|

 Personal | email me search me |

-The earliest source for the Meihua story is Shishuo Xinyu, 7 a collection of stories giving much insight into behavior of the times.
-It mentions Huan Yi8 and Wang Ziyou,9 both famous 4th century literati; Huan was said to be the best-known musician of his day, while Wang (original name Wang Huizhi) was well known as a recluse.
+The earliest source for a story connecting the Meihua melody to Huan Yi11 and Wang Ziyou,12 both famous 4th century literati, apparently the Shishuo Xinyu.13 a fifth century collection of stories giving much insight into behavior of the times.
+According to legend, Huan was the best-known musician of his day, while Wang (original name Wang Huizhi) was well known as a recluse.
 The purpose of the story is to show how such illustrious people could meet each other in a natural way, not requiring the formal introductions common in those days.
-The earliest versions of the story related here do not actually mention "meihua", only "sannong" (three playings); and Wang Ziyou is said to have been on a boat.
+The earliest versions of the story related here do not actually mention "meihua", or any other melody title, only "sannong" (three playings); and Wang Ziyou is said to have been on a boat.

-Van Gulik's Lore of the Chinese Lute has an extensive section on the significance of the plum tree and plum blossom in Chinese culture, to the literati in particular.
-Like the pine tree, it symbolizes strength and longevity; but it also represents creative power, fertility and female beauty.
+The plum tree and plum blossom have great significance in Chinese culture, to the literati in particular, and Van Gulik's Lore has an extensive section on this.
+The plum tree and its blossoms and fruit symbolize strength and longevity; but it also represents creative power, fertility and female beauty.
 Paintings often show the scholar and his qin near one or more plum trees, or a vase with plum blossoms on his qin table.
+The only tree comparable in its signficance is the pine, but in the qin repertoire the pine seems to have been much less popular.15

-One of Zhu Quan's Palace Poems,11 originally published in 1408, mentions Meihua:
+One of Zhu Quan's Palace Poems,16 originally published in 1408, mentions Meihua:

-The lyrics accompanying the version in Taigu Yiyin are quite interesting, but I have not yet been able to find out the name of the author.
+The lyrics accompanying the version in Taigu Yiyin are quite interesting, but I have not yet been able to find out the name of the author.17

 As for the alternate title Yufei Yin, Yufei is a popular word for plum.
 Plums (like plum blossoms) represent female beauty, fertility and sex; Yufei was also a general nickname for imperial concubines, Yang Guifei in particular.
 However, there is no evidence to indicate this was a connotation of the alternate title.

-There are at least 20 CD recordings available of Meihua Sannong, but I know of none other than my own that follows the tablature as found in Shen Qi Mi Pu.
+There are numerous modern recordings available of Meihua Sannong, perhaps the earliest being the one made by Zha Fuxi at the Library of Congress.
+However, I know of none other than my own that follows the tablature as found in Shen Qi Mi Pu.

 (00.00) 01.
 Evening moon over mountains and streams